pythonanywhere/help_pages/articles/ASGICommandLine.md

 example, one based on the FastHTML or FastAPI frameworks, or using the latest Django async features.

-Deployment of ASGI (and other async) websites on PythonAnywhere is an experimental feature.
+*Note:* deployment of ASGI (and other async) websites on PythonAnywhere is an experimental feature.
 Some important limitations to know about:

  * HTTPS is only available on default PythonAnywhere subdomains (e.g. `YOURUSERNAME.pythonanywhere.com`).
  * There is no support for static file mappings.
  * There is no web UI for creating and managing ASGI websites -- it's API and command-line only.
  * We do not guarantee that the command line syntax and the API interface will remain the same.
+ * We have not worked out the long-term pricing for ASGI sites, which will probably differ from the way we charge for traditional WSGI ones.
+We're 99.9% certain that there will be a way to host them in a free plan, though!

 If you are brave enough to try it, here is a quick guide on how to do it :-)